 Through BGSP’s integrative approach to learning, students gain a deeper understanding of people in their full complexity and a specialized understanding of psychoanalytic psychotherapy, with an emphasis on severe mental disorders such as borderline and schizophrenic pathologies.

-Graduates of the CAGS/PP are eligible to sit for the Qualifying Exam and gain advanced standing in the clinical Doctor of Psychoanalysis (PsyaD) program.
+Graduates of the CAGS/PP are eligible to sit for the Candidacy Entrance Exam and gain advanced standing in the clinical Doctor of Psychoanalysis (PsyaD) program.

 In this program, students :